luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 # Extract size factors.
 QoRTs generates these to normalise all samples to a comparable scale allowing downstream comparison with DESeq2 or edgeR
 get.size.factors(res, outfile = "/Volumes/lab-luscomben/working/oliver/projects/airals/expression/D7_samples/QoRTs/sizeFactors.GEO.txt");
 ```
+This also produces count files: QC.geneCounts.txt.gz.
+It also produces files formated for DESeq

 # MultiQC